jgonyea/portableDevEnvironment/README.md

 1. Open Git Portable from the PortableApps menu.
 2. In the git bash window, type in `./startDev.sh`

-The script will auto-detect your drive letter (necessary if it's changed since last time), update it in all the places, and then open Netbeans, XAMPP, and Papercut with the new paths.
+The script will auto-detect your drive letter (necessary if it's changed since last time), update it in all the places, and then open Netbeans, XAMPP, and Papercut (if installed) with the new paths.

-## Todo
-* Verify nodejs install location is reasonable.

 ## Notes
-* Papercut isn't technically a portable app, and it will leave a couple inconsequential files behind on the host machine.
+* Papercut isn't technically a portable app, and it may leave a couple of inconsequential files behind on the host machine.
 * Papercut dumps some warning messages to the git-bash window.
 These can be ignored.
 * On its first run, git-bash may complain about a couple of mkdir permissions.
 This can be ignored.
 Subsequent launches will not present this error
 * Opening Netbeans from the PA menu instead of the git bash window may cause the PATH variable to not have all the portable information.
 You should open it from the git-bash window by typing in `$ netbeans`, and pressing enter.